webplatform/docs/guides/html_text/index.md

 </blockquote>

-Note that the <code>cite</code> attribute doesn't really do anything on its own, although it is useful to keep a record of the quote's source with the quote.
+Note that the <code>cite</code> attribute doesn't really do anything on its own, although it is useful to keep a record of the quote's source in the same page location as the quote itself.

 === Preformatted text ===